 Drybrook School uses the National Curriculum to plan and deliver lessons across the curriculum.
-Follow the link below for more information on the National Curriculum.
+Please follow the link below for more information on the National Curriculum.

 The national curriculum for English reflects the importance of spoken language in children’s development across the whole curriculum – cognitively, socially and linguistically.
 Spoken language underpins the development of reading and writing.
 The quality and variety of language that children hear and speak are vital for developing their vocabulary and grammar and their understanding of reading and writing.
 Teachers provide opportunities for continual development of children’s confidence and competence in spoken language and listening skills.
 Children participate in and gaining knowledge, skills and understanding associated with the artistic practice of drama.

 First and foremost, we want all children at Drybrook School to develop a life-long love of reading.
-As a result, we approach the teaching of reading from all angles, so as to miss no opportunity to spark a child’s interest.
+As a result, we approach the teaching of reading from all angles, so we do not miss any opportunity to spark a child’s interest.

 The programmes of study for reading at key stages 1 and 2 consists of two dimensions: